Long-term illness and injury leave

 Length of leave

 The employee must provide a medical certificate to the employer that states the estimated duration of the leave.
-Additional information regarding the provision of medical certificates will be available by January 1, 2018.
+A medical certificate may be issued by a nurse practitioner or physician.

 The medical certificate must be provided to the employer before the leave begins.
 If the employee is unable to do so, the certificate must be provided as soon as is reasonable.